-Make this at-home teen date night special by instituting a rule that the two of you can ONLY eat using chopsticks.
+Your teen can make an at-home teen date night special by instituting a rule that the two of them can ONLY eat using chopsticks.

 Then, come up with several snacks, apps, and/or a main meal idea for the evening.
-Grab two pairs of chopsticks, and “work” at eating your feast!
+Grab two pairs of chopsticks, and “work” at eating their feast!

 Get really creative and silly here.

 Food ideas for them:

 The idea of dating is not only to have fun, but to get to know your partner better to see if you guys are really compatible.